stefanv/blog/content/posts/2015-01-18-docker-image-tree.md

 title: Visualizing and pruning the docker image tree
 tags: ['docker']
 status: published
-description: Where we prune unused Docker images, and save a lot of disk space.
+summary: Where we prune unused Docker images, and save a lot of disk space.
 ---